namnlos-io/reviung_ish_case/README.md

-# 3D-printed case for thhe reviung_ish keyboard
+# A 3D-printed case for thhe reviung_ish keyboard

 A 3D-printed case for the "reviung_ish" keyboard by @fredbabe: <https://github.com/fredbabe/reviung_ish_pcb>.